-You may now submit your CCR and Certification form by either method described below.
+Since 2013, you may submit your CCR and Certification form by one of the methods described below.
 Follow the directions to ensure efficient tracking and receipt of your submittal and expedited review of report data by the Public Water Supply (PWS) Section for compliance with state and federal regulations.